 Please keep in mind that Logan is a major airport and there is considerable distance from security check-points to some of the flight gates.
 Moreover, our programs are around 35-45 minutes from the airport even with good traffic and no construction or weather delays.
 Hence, a 6am flight might mean leaving our program at 4am and waking at 3:30 am.
 The limousine company imposes a surcharge for early morning flights and we may be unable to arrange groups that early in the morning.

 I do not live in the United States, can I still come?

 BLI welcomes international students every year.
 Please email firstname.lastname@example.org for VISA information.

-Residential student drop off and pick up
+What is the drop off and pick up schedule for residential students?

 Drop off: Sunday before the program begins between 2:00 pm and 6:00 pm.

 Pick up: Parents may also pick students up after 4:00 on the Friday the program ends.
 Families may elect to pick up the Saturday after the program ends before 10:00 am, but additional charges may apply.

 At the Boston Leadership Institute, the health and safety of our students and staff is our top priority.
 We will be operating in person classes in accordance with CDC and Massachusetts state guidelines and well as the guidelines of our host sites.
 Field trips may be impacted due to transportation and destination availability and rules.